CAMP ANDY

 CAMP ANDY is a summer day camp, designed specifically for children with autism and/or ADHD to level up their social and behavioral skills.
 It looks a lot like a typical day camp, but within that structure we maximize opportunities for learning and practice.

-Dates for 2024 are July 1-August 2.
+Dates for 2025 are June 30-August 1.
 The program runs Monday through Friday 9a-3p.

 Kids ages 6-12 attend CAMP ANDY.
 Many children who attend have a diagnosis of autism or ADHD, but that is not a requirement.
 Siblings and peers are welcome too!
 Children require an approximately 6-year-old language level to meaningfully access the program content.